Calls for a voucher scheme to aid Covid-hit High Street

-It comes as latest figures show that Scotland suffered a 66.3% drop in the numbers going to shopping areas in March - when compared to the same month pre-lockdown, in 2019.
+It comes as new figures show that Scotland suffered a 66.3% drop in the numbers going to shopping areas in March - when compared to the same month pre-lockdown, in 2019.

 Shopping centre footfall dropped by 72.1% while in Glasgow there was a 68.2% decline, according to a Scottish monitor conducted by analysts Sensormatic IQ.

-The Scottish Retail Consortium said the latest measurement on the effect of lockdown on the high street ignites an argument for the Scottish Government to bring in incentives to stimulate spending - and is pushing for a voucher scheme to encourage people to shop.
+The Scottish Retail Consortium said the latest measurement on the effect of lockdown on the high street ignites an argument for the Scottish Government to bring in incentives to stimulate spending - including a voucher scheme to encourage people to shop.

-It would run on similar principals to the ‘eat out to help out’ scheme launched by Chancellor Rishi Sunak offering incentives to encourage people back to pubs and restaurants over the summer.
-That involved handing Britons half-price dining during August, as ministers attempted to restart the economy after the UK’s lockdown.

 Earlier this month, the SNP unveiled a high streets' plan including a £10m fund to encourage shopping - but the SRC say that pales in comparison to the £145m stimulus planned for Northern Ireland which has a third of the population of Scotland.